Time Crisis (video game)

-Time Crisis is a light gun shooter arcade game, developed and released by Namco in 1995, and the first title to be released in the series of the same name.
+Time Crisis is a 1995 light-gun shooter video game developed and published by Namco for arcades.
+It is the first installment in the Time Crisis series.
 The game differentiated itself from other light gun shooters of the time by incorporating a pedal that controls when the player character takes cover to reload and avoid enemy fire.
 Players have a limited amount of time to clear each section by defeating enemies.
-The game's story focuses on Richard Miller, a secret agent, who is sent to rescue a kidnapped woman from a ruthless tyrant seeking to reclaim control of their former country from a new regime.
+The game's story focuses on Richard Miller, an intelligence agent, who is ordered by his superiors to rescue an abducted woman from a vicious tyrant seeking to reclaim control of their former country from their homeland's new government.

-A port of the game for the PlayStation was released in 1997, as part of a bundle coinciding with the launch of the Guncon light gun controller, and featured a add-on pack of additional stages that are set after the main story.
+A port of the game for the PlayStation was released in 1997, as part of a bundle coinciding with the launch of the Guncon light gun controller, and featured an add-on pack of additional stages that are set after the main story.
 Both the arcade original and the console version were well-received by critics, in particular the gameplay mechanics.
-The game proved a commercial success and spawned a sequel, Time Crisis II, in 1998, and a spin-off title, Time Crisis: Project Titan, in 2001.
+The game proved a commercial success and spawned a sequel, Time Crisis II, in 1997 while the PlayStation version had its own sequel, Time Crisis: Project Titan, in 2001.